 You must vote for eight (8) candidates.

-In the past, I have been a member of the Saint James’ Youth Group and served during Worship Services as an Acolyte and Crucifer.
-For the last five years I have served as Eucharistic Minister and Lector.
-In the past, I have served as a member of the Mission and Justice Committee.
+In the past, I have been a member of the Saint James’ youth group and served during worship services as an acolyte and crucifer.
+For the last five years I have served as Eucharistic minister, lector and as a member of the mission and justice committee.

-My spiritual journey in the Episcopal Church began at The Cathedral Church of Nativity in Bethlehem, PA, where I was baptized and served as a member of the Boys Choir.
+My spiritual journey in the Episcopal Church began at The Cathedral Church of Nativity in Bethlehem, PA where I was baptized and served as a member of the boys choir.
 When our family moved to Lancaster in 1971, we began attending Saint James.
-The Jazz Masses at the 5:00 PM services have ignited deep meaning in my spirituality through their unique approach to understanding The Gospel through popular music and Fr.
-David’s inspirational sermons, which often focus on issues of social justice.
+The jazz Masses at the 5 PM services have ignited deep meaning in my spirituality through their unique approach to understanding the Gospel through popular music and Fr.
+David’s inspirational sermons which often focus in issues of social justice.
 I look forward to sharing my inspiration with other members of our congregation and with new visitors to Saint James.

 I recently graduated from Penn State University with a doctoral degree in Adult Education.
-Although I retired as a high school biology teacher in 2011, I currently teach Human Anatomy and Physiology and Microbiology full-time at Pennsylvania College of Health Sciences here in Lancaster.
-I am an usher at The Fulton Opera House and an advisory board member to New Choices, a non-profit organization empowering woman in need by giving them the education and tools to find their voices.
+Although I retired as a high school biology teacher in 2011, I currently teach human anatomy and physiology and microbiology full-time at Pennsylvania College of Health Sciences here in Lancaster, as an adjunct instructor of microbiology at the York Campus of HACC.
+I am an usher at the Fulton Opera House and an advisory board member to New Choices, a non-profit organization empowering women in need by giving them the education and tools to find their voices.

 Being elected as a member of the 2019 Diocesan Convention would allow me to make deeper connections with the Episcopal community and share my vision of fostering meaningful understanding of the Word of God through one’s daily cultural practices.

-As a third-generation member of the church and where I was baptized, confirmed and married, Saint James has always been my church “home”, even though our family life has found us attending Episcopal, Lutheran, and Mennonite churches through the years.
-Most important for Rick and me has been that we worship together wherever that may be.
+As a 3rd generation member of the church and where I was baptized, confirmed and married, Saint James has always been my church “home” even though our family life has found us attending Episcopal, Lutheran and Mennonite churches through the years.
+Most important for Rick and I is that we worship together wherever that may be.
 Through our experiences at other churches as the “new” members, I have come to know that becoming involved in the life of the church even in the smallest way enhances your sense of spirituality, community and belonging.
-Here at Saint James, I have been involved with the Pathways to Parish Engagement, Faith, Food and Fellowship, Dinner for Eight, Guess Who’s Coming to Dinner, and other parish-wide events.
-I serve as the Hospitality Coordinator, so I maintain the Sunday “Coffee Time”, kitchen supplies, and assist/coordinate many events.
-Through Hospitality I have been interactive with all generations at the church, volunteers, staff members, and other groups.
+Here at Saint James, I have been involved with the Pathways to Parish Engagement, Faith Food and Fellowship, Dinner for Eight, Guess Who’s Coming to Dinner, the St. Nicholas Mass, Shrove Tuesday Pancake supper and other parish-wide events.
+I served 5 years as the Hospitality Coordinator until this past fall when I made the difficult decision to take a break.
+Through Hospitality I have been interactive with all generations at the church, volunteers, staff members and other groups.

 By profession, I am a Registered Nurse and have worked in the areas of critical care, care management, office manager and presently, I work at a Surgery Center as a Post-Anesthesia Care Nurse, Quality Assurance and Patient Safety coordinator.

 My vision for Saint James would be to grow as a church through small personal and group interactions, so that those sitting in the pews are not just attending church but belonging to the church.
-With a sense of belonging or a sense of family, we will inspire others to become involved and volunteer within the walls of the church and then be able to share Saint James with the community and beyond.
-I have felt that sense of belonging and family at Saint James and with my experiences and skills, I am ready to venture beyond as your delegate.
+With a sense of belonging or a sense of family, we will inspire others to become involved and volunteer with in the walls of the church and then be able to share Saint James with the community and beyond.
+I have felt that sense of belonging and family at Saint James and with my experiences and skills, I am willing to serve as your delegate.

 I moved to the United States from Liverpool, England, in 1977 for a nursing career, but I ended up working in banking.
 I worked for Bank of Lancaster County beginning in 1980 and continued with BLC, and later with PNC, until I retired in 2012.